How to Buy a House While Selling Your Own

 Sellers in hot markets benefit from multiple offers and low, quick-moving inventory.
 These hurdles are problematic for buyers, but especially those on a tight timetable before their current home is scheduled to close.
 If you’re confident your home will sell very quickly, you may prefer to buy your new home before selling the old one.
 But how will you raise enough cash for the down payment?
-Although challenging, here are six options for buyers looking to purchase a new home before selling their old house.
+Although challenging, here are six options for buyers looking to buy a new home before selling the old house.

 Selling before buying is the way most people buy a home as the proceeds from the sale of a current home is usually required to buy a new one.
 Even with the the cash on hand for the down payment, it is much harder to qualify for a new mortgage while carrying debt on the existing home.
 For lenders, your intention to sell doesn’t change the current facts.